Hao-Zhang-2000/Group36-INLPT-WS2023/README.md

+## Group Members & Contributions
+Name: Jatin Jatin
+Matriculation number: 4732232
+Course of study: Master’s in Data and Computer Science Mail ID: jatinrk21@gmail.com
+Github ID:bhardwajjjatin
+wrote the report

+Name: Christopher Lindenberg
+Matriculation Number: 3715220
+Course of study: Bachelors in Computer Science 100%
+Mail: christopher.lindenberg@stud.uni-heidelberg.de
+Github ID:Christopher Lindenberg
+made the retrieval pipeline with embedding models and databases and tried to train some models but that kinda went wrong

+Name: Yulin Liu
+Matriculation Number: 4735159
+Course of study: Master in Scientific Computing 100%
+Mail: tong54387@gmail.com
+Github ID:Lin9773
+did the Data Collection, UI and RAG implementation and evaluation

+Name: Hao-Zhang
+Matriculation Number: 4735257
+Course of study: Master in Scientific Computing 100%
+Mail: hao.zhang@stud.uni-heidelberg.de
+Github ID:Hao-Zhang-2000
+did the evaluation part for the information retrieval and the RAG

 ## Before The Start
 the `data.json` file in directory `data` is missing, to generate it, run the `embed_and_store.py` at the directory `data`